C8620/Source-Archive/README.md

 ## Database
 The database sample could be found in the SQL file.
 DO NOT UPLOAD THE SQL FILE TO YOUR WEBSITE.

+Entry function represents the relation between files, titles, and categories, while a category represents relation with its type - a type could be configured as like but is represented by string instead of numbers.

+For easy *direct* management and import, the way entries and categories connect it via two values, `type` and `typeid`, the pair of them should be unique.
+However, when using `category.php`, the passed parameter should be category's numerical id (PK).

 ## Content Format
- All contents stored here should end with `.txt.json`, this is to in comply with another tool developed to geenrate JSON files from acting script.
+ All contents stored here should end with `.txt.json`, this is to in comply with another tool developed to generate JSON files from acting script.

+ Note: The refreshed postscript service uses an extended structure, and requires all files to end with `.json`.

  A most simple example of file is as follows: